minkymorgan/bytefreq-awk/README.md

 The later versions of the code have been tested with several implementations of the awk language:

-    awk - as available as standard in MacOS gawk - the GNU version of AWK, available for every 'nix system you can imagine. goawk - the implementation of AWK in the language go mawk - a high performance version of awk, optimised for speed
+    awk - available as standard in MacOS gawk - the GNU version of AWK, available for every 'nix system you can imagine. goawk - the implementation of AWK in the language go mawk - a high performance version of awk, optimised for speed